The Show Goes On.

 Our campaign to adapt programs for youth when they need it most.

-Right now, we are one of the few organizations providing enrichment programs to incarcerated youth in Illinois facilities.
+We are one of the few organizations providing enrichment programs to incarcerated youth in Illinois facilities.
 At a time where these young people are more isolated than ever and filled with anxiety about things out of their control, our staff is working hard to challenge assumptions and think innovatively about creating remote program content.

-A new song.
 A new anthem

 Inspired by youth stories and created by our staff, our new anthem entitled YOU CAN’T KILL OUR SONG honors those lives who have been taken, amplifies voices of protest, and reminds people in power that we will not be silenced. #wewillpersist